 2. Affordable At-Home Treadmill

+One of the major advantages of a manual vs electric treadmill is the price.
 Flat-bed, self-propelled treadmills are significantly cheaper than motorized treadmills.
 This is one reason they can be a good option for those who simply need an at home option for walking when the weather is bad and you want to get in a workout.

 Or for those who are looking for stand up desk option that allows you to move a little bit as well, an under the desk manual treadmill is incredible.
 So much cheaper and smaller.